 Gifford Pinchot – America’s First Forester

-Gifford Pinchot was America’s first forester.
-In a time when our nation’s forests were in danger of being decimated, Pinchot developed a plan to balance their use with their preservation.
+He was America’s first forester.
+In a time when our nation’s forests were in danger of being decimated, Gifford Pinchot developed a plan to balance their use with their preservation.

 His approach became known as “Utilitarian Conservation” whereby natural resources, such as lumber, were to be used in a sustainable manner.
 Central to this idea was the premise that, for those resources which were being depleted, provisions would have to be made to ensure their replacement.